jake-stewart/telescope-jfind-fzf-benchmark/readme.md

 --------------------
 ### Tested
+Telescope using `:Telescope find_files`, which reads from the replaced `fd`.
+    - I tested using the fzy and fzf extensions, with noticeable performance increase.
-Telescope using `:Telescope find_files`, which reads from the replaced `fd`. jfind using `^F`, which reads from the replaced `fd`.
+      Maybe the bottleneck is with telescope's slow read speed.
+I will leave their results out for simplicity. jfind using `^F`, which reads from the replaced `fd`.
 FZY using `:lua fzy.execute('fd', fzy.sinks.edit_file)"`, which reads from the replaced `fd`.